hendricwidjaja/T1A2-Portfolio/README.md

 # Quick Links

-Please use the links below to access the Portofolio Website & respective GitHub Repository:
+Please use the links below to access the Portfolio Website & respective GitHub Repository:

 - [Click here to go to the published portfolio website](https://hendric-widjaja-t1a2-portfolio.netlify.app/)
 - [Click here to go to the GitHub repository for HendricWidjaja_T1A2](https://github.com/hendricwidjaja/HendricWidjaja_T1A2)